Logo Anja Jepsen Photography

 • Clapping and cheering: At 12 months, most children can clap and show their joy very clearly.
 Sing “Happy Birthday”, make music or play and take photos of your child clapping their hands enthusiastically, cheering or dancing.
 These exuberant moments are pure joie de vivre.

 • Family group photo for a birthday: Take the opportunity to take a nice family photo for a first birthday.
-Everyone together with the birthday child, perhaps with balloons, garlands or the birthday cake.
+All together with the birthday child, perhaps with balloons, garlands or the birthday cake.
 These photos show the whole family and how happy everyone is about this milestone.

 • The bubble pose: Children aged 12 months love bubbles!
 They try to catch them, pop them, run after them.
 Let someone blow bubbles and photograph your child in action: the amazement, the outstretched hands, the excitement when a bubble pops.
 These dynamic shots are full of movement and joy.